 “I understand where people who think like this are coming from, I really do.
 They have a deep sense of the sovereignty of God.
 They want to affirm his power.
 They’re dismayed by any idea that things just happen and that life, as far as we can tell, is random.
 We might not know why things happen, but God’s working to his own agenda…the bad things that happen to you are God’s doing and part of the master-work he’s making of your life.
 I see the attraction.
 But I think the idea that God deliberately weaves dark threads into our lives is theologically flawed and psychologically cruel.
 I think we should stop saying it and start offering people something more real, more exciting, more dangerous and more true.”

-Apparently, God being sovereign and powerful is God weaving dark threads into our lives, dark threads that Romans 8 teaches are “for our good”.
+Apparently, God being sovereign and powerful is God weaving dark threads into our lives, dark threads that Romans 8 teaches are “for our good.”
 Was Joseph getting sold into slavery by his brothers a dark thread?
 Was God in control over that situation?
 Was Calvary a dark thread?
-I will address those questions momentarily.
-Right now they stand as powerful rhetorical questions that cannot be answered by the new philosophy permeating the church.
-Until then, remember his harsh words.
-If the Bible does teach that God is sovereign over our “dark threads” that makes Him psychologically cruel, unreal, unexciting and false.
+Apparently God being sovereign over those makes Him psychologically cruel, unreal, unexciting, and false.